THE NOBLE CAUSE

 Tank Blow up a Car?

-For some time we've claimed that the mixture in a gas tank is typically too rich to burn, let alone explode and this precludes the oft repeated shoot-the-gas-tank-blow-up-the-car scene.
-We've also said that copper jacketed lead bullets are not good spark producers, but what about a steel jacketed or steel core bullet hitting that one in a million gas tank that is so close to empty it does have an explosive mixture in it?
+The mixture in a gas tank is typically too rich to explode and this alone precludes the oft repeated shoot-the-gas-tank-blow-up-the-car scene.
+Furthermore, copper jacketed lead bullets are not good spark producers, hence, not good igniters but what about a steel jacketed or steel core bullet hitting that one in a million gas tank that is so close to empty it does have an explosive mixture in it?

-When a piece of steel is ground, it will emit a shower of yellow orange sparks--tiny particles of superheated metal.
+When a piece of steel is ground, it emits a shower of yellow orange sparks--tiny particles of superheated metal.
 Judging from the yellow orange color the particles are over 1000 °C, certainly above the auto ignition temperature of gasoline air mixtures.

-We geared up with all kinds of safety equipment, thermal gloves face shield etc. and poured a very small quantity of gasoline in an aluminum pie pan—just enough to wet the bottom.
-Using a Dremel tool to grind a nail, we showered the pan with sparks and got nothing.
-We moved the grinding operation as close as we dared and still got nothing.
-Finally, to see if we indeed had an explosive mixture above the pan we dropped in a lit match and poof—flame.
+We donned safety gear and poured a small quantity of gasoline in an aluminum pie pan—just enough to wet the bottom.
+Using a pneumatic grinder on a bolt we showed the pan with sparks.
+The result: nothing.
+We dropped in a lit match and poof—flame.

-Okay no number of experiments can ever establish that grinding sparks can never ignite gasoline.
-There's no way to test all the possible conditions.
-Grinding near gasoline is dangerous, but it's also clear that grinding sparks are not a reliable source of ignition.
+Okay, no number of experiments can ever prove that grinding sparks will never ignite gasoline.
+There's no way to test all possible conditions.
+Grinding near gasoline is dangerous, but it's also clear that grinding sparks aren't a reliable source of ignition.

 Problems with Windows